Marker Logo

 this page online

-War, US CivilWar, World IWars, US Indian.
+Topics and series.
+This historical marker is listed in these topic lists: War, Spanish-AmericanWar, US CivilWar, World IWars, US Indian.
 In addition, it is included in the Wisconsin Historical Society series list.
 A significant historical year for this entry is 1845.

 Location.
 44° 20.194′ N, 89° 8.561′ W. Marker is in King, Wisconsin, in Waupaca County.
-Marker can be reached from the intersection of County Road QQ and Bell Avenue, on the right when traveling north.
+It can be reached from the intersection of County Road QQ and Bell Avenue, on the right when traveling north.
 Marker is by an access road to a parking area.
 Touch for map.
 Marker is in this post office area: King WI 54946, United States of America.
 Touch for directions.

 General Charles King Marker image.
 Click for full size.

-Photographed By Keith L, September 6, 2007
+Photographed by Keith L, September 6, 2007

 2. General Charles King Marker